bioinform/somaticseq/README.md

 ```

-##The SomaticSeq command to train a classifier from a gold set:
+<b>The SomaticSeq command to train a classifier from a gold set:</b>

 ```
 SomaticSeq.Wrapper.sh                      \